JaviPardox/Map-of-Earthquakes/README.md

-# Leaflet Challenge
+# Map of earthquakes

-The goal of this project is to display a map using Leaflet and Mapbox with data from USGS's (last 7 days data) and Earth's tectonic plates.
+The goal of this project is to display a map of earthquakes using Leaflet and Mapbox with data from USGS's (last 7 days data) and Earth's tectonic plates.

 Earthquake source: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php